creesmithers/pens_and_printers_analysis/README.md

 # Pens and Printers Revenue Analysis
+**Note:** This project was completed as part of a DataCamp Data Analyst Certification course.
+My more recent projects reflect my current technical skill, please see the pinned repositories on my GitHub profile.

 ## Overview
 This project cleans and validates data to help with analysis.
 The goal was to understand drivers of revenue and what ad campaigns to prioritize between calls, emails, or both.